 - No kneading necessary!

 Unlike many other recipes, this easy no-knead sourdough bread recipe does not involve kneading.
-Instead, it uses an easy folding technique that stretches the gluten. - It rises overnight and is ready to bake the next morning.
+Instead, it uses an easy folding technique that stretches the gluten. - It rises overnight and is ready to bake the following day.

-Sourdough is made with a naturally fermented wild yeast and needs a longer rise time than doughs made with commercial yeast.
+Sourdough is made with naturally fermented wild yeast and requires a longer rise time than dough made with commercial yeast.
 This fermentation allows the natural yeast the time needed to raise the dough.

 Our recipe uses a discard, so it’s perfect to make when it’s time to feed your starter.
 Unlike other recipes that use active starters at their peak, our easy sourdough bread recipe uses one that was fed 12-24 hours prior.
 Like our sourdough naan recipe, it is also perfect for beginners.